Where to Find Free Outdoor Concerts This Summer Around DC - Washingtonian

 5301 Tuckerman Ln, North Bethesda

 The Music Center at Strathmore hosts indoor performances throughout the year, but in the summer there’s also music on the lawn.
-On Wednesdays at 7:30 PM, see evening performances from a diverse lineup of musicians, including roots, soul, and jazz acts.
+On Wednesdays at 7:30 PM, see performances from a diverse lineup of musicians, including roots, soul, and jazz acts.
 On Thursdays at 7 PM,, “Cool Concerts for Kids” shows get children involved with interactive and educational performances.
 On Wednesday, August 7, Go-Go act EU takes the stage with Sugar Bear.
 By donation, RSVP is suggested.

 Glen Echo Summer Concerts